petejoha-sog/cognitive-workshop/ImageClassificationLab/README.md

 # Lab: Creating Image Classification Applications using the Custom Vision API

-In this lab, you will create an application that deals with the classification of plants.
+In this lab, you will create an application that deals with the classification of damaged cars.

 In the Workshop.ImageClassificationLabStarter\Images folder are three folders: